csucdsi/2019-06-19-chicostate/index.md

   {% elsif page.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
-  workshop,
-  you will need access to the software described below.
+  workshop, you will need access to the software described below.
-  <strong>For this workshop we are providing the option to run these programs in the cloud.</strong>
-  If you choose to install this software on your computer follow the instructions below.
-  If you choose to use cloud-based software then make an account on R Studio Cloud https://rstudio.cloud/.
-  A link to the workshop project space will be provided on Day 1.
   In addition, you will need an up-to-date web browser and have the ability to connect to campus internet.
 </p>
 <p>